jeguzzi/robomaster_sim/README.md

   --period=<PERIOD>		Update step [s] (default: 0.05)
 ```

-Run one of the Python scripts in `examples`
+Then run one of the Python scripts in `examples`
 ```
 $ cd <this repo>/examples
 $ python discovery.py
 ```
 which discovers any Robomaster avaible on the network.

-Other scripts,  showcase various parts of the remote API.
+Other scripts showcase various parts of the remote API.
 For instance
 ```
 $ cd <this repo>/examples
 $ python client.py